diogomatheus/diogomatheus.github.io/_posts/2019-01-23-options-for-creating-new-site-with-jekyll.md

 ---
-layout: post
 title: "Options for creating a new site with Jekyll"
-author: diogomatheus
+image: assets/images/13.jpg
 categories: [ Jekyll, tutorial ]
-image: assets/images/13.jpg
+tags: []
 ---
 `jekyll new <PATH>` installs a new Jekyll site at the path specified (relative to current directory).
 In this case, Jekyll will be installed in a directory called `myblog`.
 Here are some additional details: